Some Finite Sample Properties of the Sign Test: Introduction

-Our second result shows that sign tests with equicorrelated normal random variables strictly over-rejects.
+In this paper, we attempt to make headway on the above issues by focusing on the sign test, which is a test for the median of a collection of random variables.
+If these random variables are symmetrically distributed, it is also a test for the mean.
+In addition to being an especially tractable randomization test, the sign test is also relevant given its use in financial econometrics to test for abnormal returns in event studies (\citealt{corrado1992specification}), in RDD to test the continuity of the running variable (\citealt{bugni2021testing}), or to test for the level of clustering in computing clustered standard error (\citealt{cai2023modified}), among other applications.

+We document two properties of the sign test in finite samples.
+Our first result shows that when observations are independent but not identically distributed, the sign test is unbiased against one and two-sided alternatives.
+Our proof for the two sided case is based on a novel argument that relates the derivative of the power function to a regular bipartite graph.
+Hall's Marriage Theorem, which implies the existence of a perfect matching for regular bipartite graphs, then yields unbiasedness.
+Our second result shows that sign tests with correlated normal random variables strictly over-rejects.
 This provides a clear counterexample, showing that it is important to account for correlation within units when conducting sign tests and randomization tests more generally.

-The result is of interest to practitioners, particularly those who employ approximate randomization tests for inference with clustered data.
-Approximate randomization tests for clustered data requires specifying cluster structures, which researchers rarely know ex ante.
-It is well known that the usual $t$- and Wald tests can experience significant size distortion when dependence is ignored (see for instance \cite{bdm2004} and \cite{cgm2008}).
-Our result shows that same phenomenon arises with the (approximate) sign test as well.